asoltis/MutEnricher/README.md

 ---------------

-MutEnricher is a flexible toolset that performs somatic mutation enrichment analysis of both protein-coding and non-coding genomic loci from whole genome sequencing (WGS) data.
+MutEnricher is a flexible toolset that performs somatic mutation enrichment analysis of both protein-coding and non-coding genomic loci from whole genome sequencing (WGS) data, implemented in Python and **usable with Python 2 and 3.**

 MutEnricher contains two distinct modules:
 1. coding - for performing somatic enrichment analysis of non-silent variation in protein-coding genes